jdhitsolutions/PSScriptTools/docs/Add-Border.md

      * PowerShell Wins! *
      ********************
 ```

-Note that this example may not format properly in the console.
+Note that this EXAMPLE may not format properly in the console.

-### Example 3
+### EXAMPLE 3
 ```
 PS C:\> add-border "PowerShell Wins!" -character "-" -insertBlanks